energietransitie/twomes-p1-gateway-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository will contain the hardware designs, such as schematics and board layout files for the Twomes something shield.
+This repository will contain the hardware designs, such as schematics and board layout files for the Twomes P1 Gateway device.

 For the associated firmwware that you can run on this device, please see [this repository](https://github.com/energietransitie/twomes-opentherm-gateway-diyless).